 You can also read this guide in Français.

-iPad, this commonly used device which has taken over our life has had a few setbacks. “iPad keeps restarting” has been one of the major complains from a large number of Apple users.
+“iPad keeps restarting” has been one of the major complains from a large number of Apple users.
 This revealing matter where the iPad keeps restarting without any known reason is truly troubling.
 In this article, we'll show you how to fix this issue.

 Why iPad Keeps Restarting?